nguyenvukhang/kitty2/docs/file-transfer-protocol.rst

 Terminal implementations are free to use their own more advanced hashing schemes, with prefixes other than those starting with ``sha``, which are reserved.
-For instance, kitty uses a scheme based on public key encryption via :envvar:`KITTY_PUBLIC_KEY`.
-For details of this scheme, see the ``check_bypass()`` function in the kitty source code.
+For instance, alatty uses a scheme based on public key encryption via :envvar:`ALATTY_PUBLIC_KEY`.
+For details of this scheme, see the ``check_bypass()`` function in the alatty source code.

 Encoding of transfer commands as escape codes
 ------------------------------------------------